 Thereafter, we will go through the slightly more difficult process by going through certain key values in your Registry Editor.

-How to disable startup programs in Windows 10
+How to disable specific startup programs

 1. Open Task Manager

 Open the task manager by right-clicking on the Start Menu Button and left-clicking on ‘Task Manager’.

 If you are still not sure how to do this, please read my other article on how to open it.

 Expand the interface by left-clicking on ‘More details’.
 This will reveal all the areas you need to navigate through in order to work with the entire feature set of the Task Manager.